+Ceilings Visually inspected from floor level.
+The ceilings are of lath and plaster and plasterboard construction.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of plaster on the hard and plasterboard lined with some timber panelling.
-Floors including sub floors Flooring is of suspended timber construction with fitted floor coverings throughout.
+The internal walls are of plastered masonry, lath and plaster and plasterboard construction.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
+No 3 can need carpets or floor coverings were lifted.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+The flooring is of suspended timber construction with fitted floor coverings throughout.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors, skirtings etc., are of timber variety.
-The kitchen contains a range of wall and base mounted storage units with worktop surfaces.
+The internal doors, skirtings etc are of timber construction.
+The kitchen is fitted with base mounted units and worktop surfaces.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Open fireplace located within the rear bedroom.
-Other fireplaces have been blocked and assumed adequately vented.
+There is a gas fire located within the living room.
+All other original fireplaces have been sealed.
 Internal decorations Visually inspected.
-Internal decorative surfaces are mainly finished in paint.
-Cellars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Internal decorative finishes are painted.
+Cellars NOT APPLICABLE Cenals NOT APPLICABLE

+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with fuseboard located in the hallway.
+Mains supply with the fuseboard located within the box room.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.

-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Internal distribution pipes where seen appear to be PVC and copper.
+Internal distribution pipes where seen are copper and PVC.
 Sanitary arrangements comprise a three piece bathroom suite.

-Heating and hot water

-Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
+Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.

-Heating and hot water is by way of a gas fired combination boiler located within the kitchen cupboard.
+Space heating is provided by a gas fired central heating system.
+The boiler is a combination type and is located within the kitchen.
+Hot water is supplied by the boiler.
+Drainage Drainage covers etc were not lifted.

-Drainage

-Drainage covers etc were not lifted.

 Neither drains nor drainage systems were tested.

-Assumed mains drainage to the public sewer.
+Assumed mains to the public sewer.